-- First and foremost, ensure you haven’t done any damage to the environment from leaked fuel or oil, and if so, take care of that first through appropriate channels.
+- First and foremost, ensure you haven’t done any damage to the environment from leaked fuel or oil.
+If so, take care of that first through appropriate channels.
 Don’t lose sight of the big picture.

-- Then get the motor out of the drink quickly and rinse it thoroughly with fresh water – most importantly, do not let it dry.
+- Get the motor out of the drink quickly and rinse it thoroughly with fresh water.
+Most importantly, do not let it dry.
 Once the water begins to evaporate, corrosion will set in and can cause permanent damage, especially if the engine was submerged in saltwater.

 - Remove the spark plugs, fuel lines and carburetor, liberally applying WD-40 as you go to remove the water (“WD” after all, stands for “Water Displacement”).